AA-030 • Help Translate Justinguitar

 Notes For Translators / Transcribers & Reviewers

 Once you have joined Amara and are a part of the team, please take a look at the notes on how to use Amara, how to best notate what is said in the videos and how to troubleshoot common issues on the following link: 'Notes For Transcribers, Translators & Reviewers'.
 Please keep an eye on these notes, so we can keep the subtitles as readable and uniform as possible.

-You can also discuss tranlsations in your own language in the translators forum on the Justinguitar webiste here: http://justinguitarcommunity.com/index.php#c14
+You might like to check out the justinguitar community where you can discuss translations in your own language in the translators forum on the Justinguitar website here: http://justinguitarcommunity.com/index.php#c14

 Indigo is helping with the video translations.
 If you have any issues, comments or feedback pop her an email me to translate [at] justinguitar.com.
 It may take some time to get back to you, but we'll get there!!

 Thank you, J.